TOCASA (Trade-offs in communal areas in South Africa)

 2 years starting 01/04/2019

-In light of COVID-19, the project will run for 32 months and end at the end of November 2021.
+In light of COVID-19, the project will run for 36 months until the end of March 2022.

 Rothamsted Research (UK), Conservation South Africa, Stellenbosch University and Rhodes University.